 All devices must be certified through the WWA program to be eligible for WWA badging.
 Meeting these Program Guidelines does not guarantee that your products will be certified to use the WWA badge, but you must meet these Program Guidelines to be eligible for certification.
 Amazon generally reviews certification requests based on the quality of your device’s integration with Alexa and customers’ experience using your device with Alexa.

-Your device must integrate with Alexa in one of three ways:
+Your device must integrate with Alexa in one of the following ways:

-Connected and controlled by your skill that uses the Smart Home Skill API and is published in the skill store.
-If your product does not have an accompanying smart home skill, please click here to build your Smart Home API skill.
-We will only process applications for certification once your skill is developed and ready to be published.
-Smart home devices that use custom skills are approved for WWA certification on a case-by-case basis.
-If your device uses a Custom skill, please contact us to determine whether your product meets our eligibility requirements for WWA certification.
+Connected and controlled by your Alexa skill that is published in the skill store.
+If your device does not have an accompanying skill, you must build one with the Smart Home APIs.
+We will only process applications for certification after your skill is developed and ready to be published.

-Connected via a secondary device, such as a hub, and controlled by a skill provided by the hub manufacturer, which uses the Smart Home Skill API.
+Connected via a secondary device, such as a hub, and controlled by an Alexa skill provided by the hub manufacturer.

 To obtain approval to use the WWA badge, WWA certification is required.
 WWA certification and WWA badge approval are determined on a product-by-product basis.
 WWA certification of one of your products does not guarantee that your other smart home products will be certified or approved to use the WWA badge.
 If you would like to seek WWA certification for multiple smart home products, please submit all of your products for certification.